-Since Big Shark Bicycle Company is in the bicycle business it seemed like a logical conclusion to sponsor a race team in order to promote the sport, enhance the local cycling team, bring in new faces, develop athletes, and have fun.
+Since Big Shark Bicycle Company is in the bicycle and events business it seemed like a logical conclusion to sponsor a race team in order to promote the sport, enhance the local cycling and multisport scene, bring in new faces, develop athletes, and have fun.

 Reasons to be on a team, for those who don't know: Improvement, Networking, Shop Support, Event Support, Training opportunities, Equipment Support, Fast Cars and Wild Parties.

 There are a lot of books, videos, internet coaches, and so on out there that can help you improve as an athlete, and all are good supplements to training and racing, but being on a team with peers who compete at the highest level and with folks of equal or greater ability is a much more interactive way to get the same information.
 It goes without saying (but we'll say it anyway)-all cycling and triathlon disciplines are not practiced in a vacuum or solo, unless all you eat is garlic.
 Having various types of support as an athlete is better than having no support, unless you are striving to achieve sainthood by spending your entire life alone in a tree (...and even then you could argue that the tree is supporting you.)